shravan-kuchkula/udacity-data-eng-proj2/README.md

 ![operators](images/operators.png)

 - **StreetEasyOperator**: Extract data from **source S3 bucket**, processes the data in-memory by applying a series of transformations found inside `transforms.py`, then loads it to destination S3 bucket.
-Please see the code here:
+Please see the code here: [StreetEasyOperator](https://github.com/shravan-kuchkula/batch-etl/blob/master/street-easy/plugins/operators/extract_and_transform_streeteasy.py)
-- **ValidSearchStatsOperator**: Takes data from **destination S3 bucket**, aggregates the data on a per-day basis, and uploads it to Reshift table `search_stats`.
-Please see the code here:
+- **ValidSearchStatsOperator**: Takes data from **destination S3 bucket**, aggregates the data on a per-day basis, and uploads it to Redshift table `search_stats`.
+Please see the code here: [ValidSearchStatsOperator](https://github.com/shravan-kuchkula/batch-etl/blob/master/street-easy/plugins/operators/valid_search_stats.py)

 Here's the directory organization: